spxbhuhb/adaptive/doc/internals/layout.md

 This means that surrounding values (padding, border and margin) use `start` and `end` instead of `left` and `right`.
 The actual mapping to `left` and `right` depends on instructions.
+(Actually, this is not true right now, I have to decide of I want to change the names.)

 Vertical surroundings always use `top` and `bottom`.